Adele has discovered cookbooks.

 So I plan to let her help me make dinner one night this coming week.

-Her sister, Avril, can cook, too.
+Her sister, Avril, can cook, too, of course.

 And we all really appreciate this.